South Wales Metro

+The first phase was approved for development in October 2013.
+A new depot was constructed at Taff's Well and new trains were built by Stadler Rail in Switzerland.
+The first few of the new Stadler trains entered service late 2024, and the first tram-trains will enter service in the second half of 2025.
+The first phase of the service is expected to be fully in operation by the start of 2026.

 Background

-The rail-based transport system in South Wales was degraded due to the 1960s Beeching cuts.
-This saw the closure of some lines and many sub-branches serving the mainly ex-mining communities and their easy links to ports and resorts on the coast.
-Since 1987, five of the main closures have been reversed: services were reinstated on Cardiff's City Line that year, the Aberdare Line the next year, the Maesteg Line in 1992, the Vale of Glamorgan Line between Barry and Bridgend in 2005, and the Ebbw Vale Line in 2008.
+The rail-based transport system in South Wales was heavily cut down following the Beeching report.
+By the 1970s, Wales kept less than half of the track it had in 1914.
+There were closures of some lines and many sub-branches, mainly serving the ex-mining communities, and their easy links to ports and resorts on the coast.
+Since 1987, five of the main closures have been reversed: services were reinstated on Cardiff's City Line that year, the Aberdare Line the following year, the Maesteg Line in 1992, the Vale of Glamorgan Line between Barry and Bridgend in 2005, and the Ebbw Vale Line in 2008.